Architecture and urban

 Academic work

-I am currently enrolled in the Ph.D. program at McGill University School of Urban Planning (Montreal) and a graduate of the Azrieli School of Architecture and Urbanism at Carleton University (Ottawa).
+I earned my Ph.D. at McGill University School of Urban Planning (Montreal) and am a graduate of the Azrieli School of Architecture and Urbanism at Carleton University (Ottawa).

 Recent and upcoming conference presentations: